 In other words, the drug necessarily creates dependence, but not addiction.
 If the person is dependent, it does not mean that is addicted; addiction is about intention of use.

 Still have questions about tramadol withdrawal or tramadol withdrawal treatment?
 Please ask us now.
 In the comment section, you are invited to ask questions you would like to have answered.
 We will get back to you as soon as possible.

-Reference Sources: FDA: Tramadol
+Reference Sources: FDA: Label: Tramadol